cuckoosandbox/cuckoo/docs/book/src/usage/packages.rst

             * ``arguments``: specify any command line argument to pass to the initial process of the submitted malware.
             * ``password``: specify the password of the archive.
 If none is specified, Cuckoo will try to extract the archive without password or use the password "*infected*".
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

 You can find more details on how to start creating new analysis packages in the :doc:`../customization/packages` customization chapter.